breadthe/chasingcode.dev/source/_posts/2022-06-25-upgrading-legacy-php-project-notes.md

 ---
 extends: _layouts.post
 section: content
-title: Notes on Upgrading a Legacy PHP 5.X Project to a More Modern Stack
+title: Notes on Upgrading a Legacy PHP 5.X Project to a Modern Stack in 2022
 date: 2022-06-25
 description: Notes and observations about reviving an old PHP 5.X project and making it run on PHP 8.1
 categories: [PHP]